mpvelarde/zxcvbn/README.md

 ## Have I Been Pwned Integration
 The optional `donehibp` argument is a function to be called once the request to HIBP API is finished.
-If callback param is not null, a request is made to https://haveibeenpwned.com/API/v2#SearchingPwnedPasswordsByRange
+If `donehibp` is not null, a request is made to https://haveibeenpwned.com/API/v2#SearchingPwnedPasswordsByRange

-Callback will return extra matches:
+`donehibp` will receive extra matches:

 ``` coffee
 [{